isomerpages/ura-lkywcp/resources/case-studies/_posts/2020-11-25-car-to-people-spaces.md

 ![The governance model for the Cheonggyecheon restoration project](/images/features/2020/cheonggyecheon-governance-model.png/)*The governance model for the Cheonggyecheon restoration project.
 Diagram: Seoul Metropolitan Government*

 <b><u>Cheonggyecheon</u></b>
-- Despite that the Cheonggyecheon project was highly contentious during its proposal stage, then-Mayor Lee Myung-bak committed to his electoral pledge to restore the stream and create a pleasant environment for all when he took office.
+- Despite that the project was highly contentious during its proposal stage, the city leaders demonstrated political will to push through the project.
-- The Seoul Metropolitan Government (SMG) established a triangular governance structure to manage conflicts with affected stakeholders around Cheonggyecheon.
+- The Seoul Metropolitan Government (SMG) established a triangular governance structure to manage conflicts with affected stakeholders.

 <b><u>Yonsei-ro Transit Mall</u></b>
-- To better manage transportation demand in congested areas of the city, the Ministry of Land and Transport initiated discussions as early as 2006 on developing ‘transit malls’.
-- Responding to the Ministry’s call, SMG created Yonsei-ro Transit Mall as a pilot to improve the public transport system and enhance the area's walkability, under the vision of ‘walk-friendly Seoul’.
-SMG chose the site after studying its density of shops, volume of traffics and pedestrians, size of sidewalks, and parking spaces nearby.
+- SMG created Yonsei-ro Transit Mall as a pilot to improve the public transport system and enhance the area's walkability, with the site chosen for a variety of factors such as density of shops, volume of traffic and pedestrians, and parking spaces.
-- SMG formed a committee comprising of six groups of public and private stakeholders to garner concerns regarding the transit mall project.
+- SMG then formed a committee comprising of six groups of public and private stakeholders to gather concerns about the project.

 <b><u>Seoullo7017</u></b>
-- The Seoul Station Overpass was originally slated to be demolished in favour of a new traverse bridge, but the plan was replaced by that of converting the overpass into a pedestrian walkway – Seoullo7017, which is partly inspired by the success of New York City’s High Line.
+- The Seoul Station Overpass was originally slated to be demolished in favour of a new traverse bridge, but the plan was replaced by converting the overpass into a pedestrian walkway instead, partly inspired by the success of New York City’s High Line.
-- The city set up a planning group to oversee the redevelopment of the overpass, and appointed an external expert – Dutch architectural practice [MVRDV](https://www.mvrdv.nl/projects/seoul-skygarden) – as the master planner of the project.
+- The city set up a planning group to oversee the redevelopment of the overpass, and appointed an external expert – Dutch architectural practice [MVRDV](https://www.mvrdv.nl/projects/seoul-skygarden) – as the master planner.
 - The city also established an Urban Regeneration Support Centre headed by a community planning expert to promote the project to residents.

 ---